WOSPM/docker/README.md

 ---

+## Introduction

+This is a repository of a Docker file to create images that contains pre-installed [wospm-checker](https://github.com/WOSPM/checker) to check your project.
+The latest image are also ready on [Docker Hub](https://hub.docker.com/r/wospm/checker).

 ## How To Use

 You can check your repo by mounting the root directory of the repo to `/app` directory of the container.